jyotishreedash/kubernetes-lab/README.md

 # kubernetes-lab
+ETCD - It’s a database that store  information in a key value format that is simple , secure & fast.

+Key value stores the data as an document format.

+Kube scheduler- It identifies the right nodes to place on the resources container requirement .(It deals with different damages ,

+Kube api server is the primary component to manage all orchestrating all
+    |
+    |
+    |takes the data from kubelet
+    |
+Kubelet - It’s an agent which runs on each node on a cluster

+Kube proxy - The Kube Proxy Service ensures that the necessary rules are in place on the worker nodes to allow the containers running on them to reach each other.

+￼
+    Kubernetes deprecation policy

+Kubectl get secret -l

+Lubectl get confgmap -l

+Kubectl get secret

+Kubectl apple -f
 - [ ] To find how many nodes are running on the cluster - kubectl get nodes
 - [ ] Flavor and version of os -Kubectl get nodes -o wide
 - [ ] To check cluster - kubectl get nodes